Streetcars of Winnipeg-

 McNally Robinson Booksellers

-Grant Park Mall and The Forks
+Grant Park Mall and The Forks and at Friesen Press see link below

 With all our modern conveniences, the days of horse-drawn carts and streetcars seem a world away.
 Yet, those who lived and shaped those distant days are still with us and willing to tell their tales.
 Only sixty years ago, Brian K. Darragh was still driving a streetcar: the very last in service.
 Now he recounts his experiences in The Streetcars of Winnipeg - Our Forgotten Heritage.
 Darragh uses a holistic approach to history, using the streetcar as the baseline for the progress of technology that reshaped Winnipeg and eventually left the streetcars – and their drivers – behind.